 Some opportunities for career progression might use skills you’ve learnt directly as a care worker.
-Others might look at your transferable skills, such as being well-organised and adaptable.
+Others might look at your transferable skills, such as being well-organised, a people-person and adaptable.

 Career progression doesn’t always mean leaving your current company.
 We have many opportunities at Cera, and some of our Care Assistants and Support Workers have gone on to other roles within the organisation.

 You might already know where you want your career to take you.
 If not, we’ve put together a few questions you could consider that might help guide you.

 Career progression doesn’t have to follow a set path.

 Think about the aspects of your current job that you enjoy most.
 It might be something you do every day or a less regular task.
 Is there a way you can incorporate that into your career progression?

 Some jobs, such as nursing or some management roles, might need additional study or qualifications.

 If you’re interested in studying further, consider whether you’d like to study while working or take time out to go into higher education.
 A lot of qualifications can be obtained while you’re working, but may take slightly longer to complete.

 As a care worker, you’re probably used to working shifts and unsociable hours.
 For some people, career progression is a way to move to a more “standard” schedule.
 However, some people love working nights or changing shifts.
 Consider what you’d like from your new role.